jirsis/plugin.video.bricomania/README.md

 # plugin.video.bricomania

-Kodi plugin to show all bricomania programs
+Kodi plugin to show all bricomania programs in kodi jarvis

-## Branches

-### kodi krypton

-This branch contains the code to use this plugin with [kodi KRYPTON](https://kodi.tv/kodi-v17-1-krypton)

 #### Useful paths